SongZhao/JS-notes/function.md

 ```

 #### Closure:
-closure is the bridge between global scope and function scope.
-It enables reading local variable from outer scope, it also keeps local variable in memory(will not be collect by garbage collecting).
+Closure is the bridge between global scope and function scope.
+Local variables have short lives.
+They are created when the function is invoked, and deleted when the function is finished.
+Closure enables reading local variable from outer scope, it also keeps local variable in memory(will not be collect by garbage collecting).
 closure can be used to read/write private variable.

 3 ways to avoid the reference problem in async function: